 Paul never had an opportunity to bring “Blackbird” to a concert stage during his Beatles career since they had stopped touring well before the song was recorded.
 As a solo artist, however, Paul has continued to perform it regularly on tour.
 The following tours included “Blackbird” in their set lists: “Wings Over The World” (Sept.
 9th, 1975 through Oct.
 21st, 1976), “Driving World Tour” (April 1st through Nov.
 18th, 2002), “Back In The World” (March 25th through June 1st, 2003), “2004 Summer Tour” (May 25th through June 26th, 2004), “The 'US' Tour” (Sept.
 16th through Nov.
 30th, 2005), “Summer Live '09” (July 17th through Aug.
 19th, 2009), “Good Evening Europe Tour” (Dec.
 2nd through 22nd, 2009), “Up And Coming Tour” (March 28th, 2010 through June 10th, 2011), “On The Run Tour” (July 15th, 2011 through November 29th, 2012) and his “Out There Tour” (starting May 4th, 2013).

-Paul also performed "Blackbird" at the Coachella Valley Music And Arts Festival on April 17th, 2009, explaining before playing the song about its inspiration being the civil rights movement of the 1960's and commenting, "It's so great to realize so many civil rights issues have been overcome."
+Paul also performed "Blackbird" during the "Golden Jubilee of Queen Elizabeth II" on June 3rd, 2002 in London with the Queen herself in the audience, this event called "Party At The Palace."
+He then played the song at the Coachella Valley Music And Arts Festival on April 17th, 2009, explaining before playing the song about its inspiration being the civil rights movement of the 1960's and commenting, "It's so great to realize so many civil rights issues have been overcome."

 An impromptu performance of the song was at Rollins College in Winter Park, Florida on October 23rd, 2014.
 Paul was invited by the two-term U.S. Poet Laureate Billy Collins to give an hour-long presentation in front of the students and faculty about his influences, his education, and the art of songwriting.
 At the conclusion of the interview, Paul was asked to perform a song, he opting to play “Blackbird” since he had earlier given his experience about how the song was written.
 The students' standing ovation afterward shows they must have enjoyed it somewhat.